Diarrhea

 Patients with severe dehydration, signs of shock, or evidence of bowel obstruction require immediate hospitalization and IV administration of crystalloids.
 After the patient’s condition has stabilized (normalization of vital signs, improved level of consciousness, resolution of signs of intestinal obstruction), replace the estimated fluid deficit.
 Depending on the degree of improvement, continue IV rehydration or switch to oral rehydration using ORS (see above).
 Frequent reassessment is crucial.

 Maintenance therapy: Continue ORS to replace the water and electrolytes lost with stool and emesis (see above) and start oral nutrition (realimentation).
-In addition, the patient should drink ORS or neutral fluids (in unlimited amounts until thirst is quenched) in the amount equal to the basic daily fluid requirement (after subtracting the volume of ingested foods).
+In addition, the patient should drink ORS or neutral fluids (in unlimited amounts until thirst is quenched) ensuring that the total fluid intake meets the basic daily fluid requirement (after subtracting the volume of ingested foods).
 ORS should be administered until the resolution of diarrhea.

 3. Management of other abnormalities: If necessary (usually in patients with severe dehydration), treat metabolic acidosis, hypernatremia, hyponatremia, hypokalemia, hypocalcemia, and hypomagnesemia (see Electrolyte, Fluid, and Acid-Base Balance Disorders).
 Isotonic dehydration is most frequently seen in patients with diarrhea.
 In patients with chronic diarrhea, also treat malnutrition, vitamin deficiencies, and trace element deficiencies.